mariyaviswa/Image-Style-Transfer-Streamlit/README.md

    <br>
    <br>
-   After running the <b>download_saved_models.py</b>, will see the <b>saved_models.zip</b> in the current folder, unzip the folder and move to neural_style folder.
+   After running the <b>download_saved_models.py</b>, will see the <b>saved_models.zip</b> in the current folder, unzip the folder, and move to the neural_style folder.
    <br>
    <br>
 6. Run the <b>main.py</b> file